davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.sched/index.md

    where:
    - `[click]` indicates a simulated user action like a key-press or a mouse-click.
-   - `elapsed` is the wall-clock time taken for the OS to service the "click."
+   - `elapsed` is the real time taken for the OS to service the "click."
 It should be displayed in milliseconds, precise to the thousandth place.
    - `jitter` is the responsiveness' delay in milliseconds, defined as: $$jitter = (actual\_elapsed - expected\_elpased)$$.
 (In our case, $$expected\_elpased = 300$$ ms).
-The jitter influenced by scheduler latency and the current system load, and may spike if the system is overwhelemed.
+The jitter is influenced by scheduler latency and the current system load, and may spike if the system is overwhelemed.
 The higher the jitter, the more "lag" you feel as the human.
-It is a useful measurement of how quickly your OS schedules an interactive process after it becomes ready/runnable.
+It is a useful measurement of how quickly your OS schedules an interactive process after it becomes ready and runnable.

    This loop should run for a minimum of the given `<run-seconds>` seconds.
 Then it should break out of the loop and exit.
    Here's what a 2-second run might look like: